 Henry E. Brady is Dean of the Goldman School of Public Policy and Class of 1941 Monroe Deutsch Professor of Political Science and Public Policy at the University of California, Berkeley.
-After graduating from HMC in 1969 with degrees in mathematics and physics, he went on to get a Ph.D. in economics and political science from MIT in 1980.
-Among his books are Letting the People Decide: Dynamics of a Canadian Election (1992) which won the Harold Innis Award for the best social science book published in Canada; Voice and Equality: Civic Voluntarism in American Politics (1995) which won the Converse Award for making a lasting contribution to public opinion research and the AAPOR award for influential books stimulating scientific research in public opinion, and Rethinking Social Inquiry (2004) which won the Sartori Award for best book on qualitative methods.
-His most recent book is The Unheavenly Chorus: Unequal Political Voice and the Broken Promise of American Democracy (2012).
-He is a past president of the American Political Science Association and an elected Fellow of the American Academy of Arts & Sciences, the American Association for the Advancement of Science, and the Political Methodology Society.
-He received the Career Achievement Award of the Political Methodology Society in 2012.
+He received his PhD in Economics and Political Science from MIT in 1980.
+He has written on electoral politics and political participation, social welfare policy, political polling, and statistical methodology, and he has worked for the federal Office of Management and Budget and other organizations in Washington, D.C.
+He is past president of the American Political Science Association, past president of the Political Methodology Society of the American Political Science Association, and director of the University of California’s Survey Research Center from 1998 to 2009.
+He is coauthor of Letting the People Decide: Dynamics of a Canadian Election (1992) which won the Harold Innis Award for the best book in the social sciences published in English in Canada and Voice and Equality: Civic Voluntarism in American Politics (1995) which won the Philip Converse Award for a book making a lasting contribution to public opinion research and the AAPOR book award for influential books that have stimulated theoretical and scientific research in public opinion.
+His most recent book, forthcoming this June, is Unequal and Unrepresented: Political Inequality and the People's Voice in the New Gilded Age.
+Henry Brady has also authored numerous articles on political participation, political methodology, the dynamics of public opinion, and other topics.
+He was elected a Fellow of the American Academy of Arts & Sciences in 2003 and a Fellow of the American Association for the Advancement of Science in 2006.